 If you are worried about this, don’t be.
 Headphones are still very versatile because they offer richer sound, better noise isolation, and longer battery life than earbuds.
-Nonetheless, if you want a more rugged and extra-durable pair of headphones, check out our article on the 7 Most Durable Headphones of 2022.
+Nonetheless, if you want a more rugged and extra-durable pair of headphones, check out our article on the 7 most durable headphones.

 Exposure to Sweat and Moisture

 Most modern headphones are water-resistant, but that doesn’t mean they are “water-proof” by any means.
 Therefore, just because you bought a pair of high-quality headphones doesn’t mean that you can now shower while listening to LoFi girl.

 Now, water-resistant (or sweat-resistant) headphones do have some form of protection against water.
 Most mainstream headphones are rated (at least) IPX4, which means that they are resistant to small splashes from any direction.
 With the IPX4 rating, you can wear them while working out or walking in light rain.
 Anything bigger than that, and you’re setting your headphones up for early retirement.

 Like I mentioned before, headphones are more vulnerable to the outside elements than earbuds.
 Therefore, if you are an avid headphone user, I recommend being extra precautious while working out or “singing in the rain.”

 One thing I learned the hard way (a lesson that cost me 50 bucks) was that you never sleep with headphones on, or at least keep them right next to you while you are sleeping on a headphone stand.
 Not only are you going to twist and turn in your sleep, but also twist the headphones and crush them without you even knowing it.